Frequently Asked Questions

 How do you become a professional dancer?

 Most dancers study ballet for 10 or more years and then audition to join a company.
-Almost half of our company was trained at our partner school the Timothy M. Draper Center for Dance Education.
+Many of our company dancers trained at our partner school the Timothy M. Draper Center for Dance Education.

 What do dancers do when they aren't on stage?